neelip/intro-to-git-workshop/Activity-2.md

    ```
    git add .
    ```
 4. Commit staged files to master.
-Type this in Terminal:
+Type this in Terminal (choose any message you like):
    ```
-   git commit -m "My thoughts on Git."
+   git commit -m "What I Learned about Git?."
    ```
 5. Check git log, your new commit should be added to the vlog:
    ```